ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 I integrated the "Sign in with Google" button with a sample HTMX+FastAPI web application.
 I only needed to put an HTML or JavaScript version of the code snippet from Google's code generator to show the button.
 I implemented the FastAPI backend so that it creates a session and set a session_id in a cookie in the following communication.
-The app. page shows the navigation bar to indicate the login status, fetched from the backend depending on the login status change, utilizing hx-get, an HTMX method.
+The app. page shows the navigation bar to indicate the login status, fetched from the backend upon change of the login status utilizing hx-get, an HTMX method.

 ## Introduction